Masking

 Holly’s obsessed with Instagram even though she knows it could be damaging her.
 The change of routine has neurodivergent Billy feeling overwhelmed.
 Alex is burdened with the responsibility of speaking up for all LGBTQ+ people.
 Nadia’s triggered to remember her distressing journey to the UK and Rosie’s terrified that the planet is dying.
 Jamie’s anxious, Dom’s worried about his sister and Nancy’s up on the roof.

-Masking is a new play by Peer Productions’ Artistic Director Nina Lemon designed to address the impact of modern life on teenagers’ mental health.
+Masking is a play by Peer Productions’ Artistic Director Nina Lemon designed to address the impact of modern life on teenagers’ mental health.

 ‘We’ve got a school system with more high stakes tests than anywhere in Europe.
 We’re connected twenty-four seven to everyone and everything.
 We can’t switch off.
 There’s been the first global pandemic in over a hundred years.
 There’s wars and censorship and fake news.
 Everyone’s worried about whether to put their heating on and the cost of food and on top of that we’re literally living on a dying planet in the grip of climate change!
 It’s not really surprising that our generation would be struggling.
 It’s a sane response to an insane world.’